cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Google Cloud Spanner
 ====================

+> ``Cloud Spanner is the enterprise-grade, globally-distributed
+> database service built for the
+> cloud'' [@hid-sp18-523-www-google-spanner].

+This
+technology combines the benefits of relational database structure with non-relational horizontal scale.

+> ``This is unique combination that delivers high-performance
+> transactions and strong consistency across rows, regions, and
+> continents with high availability and enterprise-grade
+> security'' [@hid-sp18-523-www-google-spanner].

+Cloud
+Spanner revolutionizes database administration and management and makes application development more efficient [@hid-sp18-523-www-google-spanner].

+> ``It is fully managed, can be easily deployed and has built in
+> synchronous replication and maintenance
+> feature'' [@hid-sp18-523-www-google-spanner].

+It takes
-"Cloud Spanner is the enterprise-grade, globally-distributed database service built for the cloud" [@hid-sp18-523-www-google-spanner].
-This technology combines the benefits of relational database structure with non-relational horizontal scale.
-"This is unique combination that delivers high-performance transactions and strong consistency across rows, regions, and continents with high availability and enterprise-grade security" [@hid-sp18-523-www-google-spanner].
-Cloud Spanner revolutionizes database administration and management and makes application development more efficient [@hid-sp18-523-www-google-spanner].
-"It is fully managed, can be easily deployed and has built in synchronous replication and maintenance feature" [@hid-sp18-523-www-google-spanner].
-It takes advantages of all critical features of relational database---such as schemas, ACID transactions, and SQL queries (ANSI 2011) thus reducing the need of high learning curve for developers who are well proficient in structured query language.
-"Client libraries that can connect to spanner is language independent.
-These libraries can be developed in C sharp, Go, Java, Node.js, PHP, Python, and Ruby.
-Already existing JDBC driver with popular third-party tools can be used to connect with spanner" [@hid-sp18-523-www-google-spanner].
+advantages of all critical features of relational database---such as schemas, ACID transactions, and SQL queries (ANSI 2011) thus reducing the need of high learning curve for developers who are well proficient in structured query language.

+> ``Client libraries that can connect to spanner is language
+> independent.
+These libraries can be developed in C sharp, Go, Java,
+> Node.js, PHP, Python, and Ruby.
+Already existing JDBC driver with
+> popular third-party tools can be used to connect with
+> spanner'' [@hid-sp18-523-www-google-spanner].

 It is purposely built for global transactional consistency.

 Spinnaker
 =========